VincePuc99/ArloCloud-RPi/README.md

 all files cloned with `git clone`, all crontab-related tasks and `dwc2` from `/etc/modules`-`/boot/config.txt`.<br />

 Once the uninstaller has finished, the system will reboot.<br />
-Afterward, check the connection to the base in Arlo Secure App.
+Afterward, check the connection to the base in Arlo Secure App™.
 It should look like the image below.

 #### ⚠️ WARNING ⚠️
 All saved clip in the `/ArloCloud-RPi` mount points (like `./arlo` and `./ArloExposed`) will be removed.<br />